Gort: Sports

-Transportation
+Transport

 Motorway

 Gort is accessible from the M18 motorway from Shannon to Galway, at Junction 16.
 The M18 ends at junction 18 of the M6 motorway.
-The road continues northbound as the M17 towards Tuam.
+The road continues northbound as the M17 towards Tuam and Sligo.
 The segment from Ennis to Gort of the M18 motorway bypass of the town was officially opened on 12 November 2010.
 This was followed by the Gort to Tuam section which opened on 27 September 2017.

 Rail

 Gort railway station opened on 15 September 1869 and was closed for goods traffic on 3 November 1975 and for passenger traffic on 5 April 1976.
 It was reopened in 2010 as part of the Western Railway Corridor project.

 Gort rail services are on the Galway to Limerick route with connections to Cork and Tralee from Limerick station and to Dublin via Athenry and Galway.

 Bus

 Gort is served by Bus Éireann routes 51 (north to Galway and south to Shannon and Limerick), 434 (to Galway), and Local Link Galway line 934 (to Loughrea).